At Rowanfield Infant School we have developed a knowledge-rich Curriculum which is engaging and exciting, and which draws on our local context.

 Y2 National Curriculum Spellings can be found here

-During their first year at school, children are taught to read and write through the 'Letters and Sounds' programme.
+During their first year at school, children are taught phonics using Jolly Phonics, this is supplemented with resources from Phonics Play and Spelling Play.
 They are taught all of the sounds and use these to segment for spelling and blend together for reading.
 We don't use one specific reading scheme at Rowanfield Infant School, instead we use books from a range of schemes such as Oxford Reading Tree and Usborne.

 We use a Reciprocal Reading approach to Reading lessons in school.
 This method developed in New Zealand in the 1980s is a tried and tested way of supporting children not just in their ability to decode but also to comprehend what they are reading: